Zanxanax/scripts/README.md

-Why you viewing this twin 💔
+Why you viewing this twin. 💔